Priyanshu-Prajapati/MCP-Server/README.md

 # MCP Server

-This is a basic example of a Model Context Protocol (MCP) server implementation that demonstrates core functionality including tools and resources.
+This is a basic example of a Model Context Protocol (MCP) server implementation that demonstrates core functionality like MCP server and MCP client also including tools and resources.

 ## Features